jessicasaikia/long-short-term-memory-LSTM/README.md

 ## Where should you run this code?
 I used Google Colab for this Model:
-1. Simply create a new notebook (or file) on Google Colab.
+1. Create a new notebook (or file) on Google Colab.
 2. Paste the code.
 3. Upload your CSV dataset file to Google Colab.
 4. Please make sure that you update the "path for the CSV" part of the code based on your CSV file name and file path.